fmidev/aviation-message-archiver/src/doc/README.md

 ##### ProductMessageTypesValidator

-Reject message, if message type is not one of valid types configured for product.
+Reject message if message type is not one of the valid types configured for the product.

 * **name:**
   [ProductMessageTypesValidator](src/main/java/fi/fmi/avi/archiver/message/populator/ProductMessageTypesValidator.java)